Owing to the screen size of your device, you may obtain a better viewing experience by

 About “Condition” for Used Books

 - Poor describes a book that has the complete text but is so damaged that it is only of interest to a buyer who seeks a reading copy.
-If the damage renders the text illegible then the book is not even poor.
+If the damage renders any of the text illegible then the book is not even poor.

 - Ex-library copies must always be designated as such no matter what the condition of the book.